khazar-os-linux/KhazarOS-System-Monitor/README.md

 - GTK3
 - GLib
-- For NVIDIA GPU monitoring: `nvidia-smi`
+- For NVIDIA GPU monitoring: `nvidia-smi` (not tested on OSS NVIDIA kernel modules)
 - For Intel GPU monitoring: `intel-gpu-tools` (optional, for better monitoring)

 ## Building